kaitlinnewson/c4l18-workshop-staticweb/README.md

 * Archetypes are files located in the archetypes/ directory of your project.
 Hugo recognizes that the files in this directory correspond to your website’s content types based on their filename.
 It is here that you would put in the front matter variables for your content types.
 Archetypes facilitate consistent metadata across your website content and allow content authors to quickly generate instances of a content type via the hugo new command.
 * If you want to keep working with Archetypes, add another Archetype for Testimonials, create a new Testimonial and view the page.

+Put up a yellow sticky note when you finish 1 & 2.

 10 minute mark: Take up 1, 2

 #### Exercise 3